MoodIOS/boredom/README.md

 # SPARK the Adventurer in You

-Spark is an productivity iOS app in which it helps you to make a decision, whether it's to choose a movie to watch or to go to eat at a restaurant.
-This app is inspired by the time wasted on deciding what to do/ where to go.
+Spark is an iOS app which boosts productivity and saves your time by helping you make a decision, whether it's to choose a movie to watch or to go to eat at a restaurant.
+This app is inspired by the time wasted on deciding what to do/ where to go when hanging out with friends/family.
 Now with Spark, you can save that time for actually enjoying the activities.
 Less thinking and more doing!

-The app has three main features: Explore where you can find awesome list/ activity to add to your own, Your List where you can create new list and add activity and also where your list/ activity from Explore can be saved.
+The app has three main features: Explore, where you can find awesome list/activity to add to your own list of to-do's; Your List, where you can create new lists and add activity and also where your list/activity from Explore can be saved.
 Once you have a list of things you want to do, the rest can be taken care of by our Shuffle feature.
-Shuffle, as its name implies, will help you pick out an activity based on your saved options such as cost, location...
+Shuffle, as its name implies, will help you randomly pick out an activity based on your saved options such as cost, location, etc.

 Spark - Adventures await!